twr14152/Network-Automation-Scripts_Python3/README.md

 This has been a iterative learning process for me and I will be archiving or deleting scripts that no longer have value.

+### Network Automation Controllers
+- Playing around with Packet Tracer and testing out its network controller

 ### Nornir - TestDrive
 - Cisco IOS - GNS3 lab - nornir/using_netmiko_plugin
 - Arista Ceos lab - nornir/using_napalm_plugin